muchlakshay/Forge/README.md

 # Forge: A Deep Learning Framework from Scratch

 **Forge** is a from-scratch deep learning framework implemented entirely in **C++**.
-It provides a modular, performant foundation for building and training neural networks with a focus on systems-level optimization and educational clarity.
+It provides a modular, performant foundation for building and training neural networks with a focus on first principal building approach and educational clarity.

 ## Overview